kocurvik/rd/README.md

 Before running the python scripts make sure that the repo is in your python path (e.g. `export PYTHONPATH=/path/to/repo/rd`)

+## GC-RANSAC implementation

+Our implementation of the solver in GC-RANSAC can be found in https://github.com/CharalamposTzamos/radial-distortion-solvers

 ## Running experiments

 ### Datasets